 To start the claims process, please contact your local representative.

 Do you offer sustainable or carbon neutral freight shipping options?

-As the world’s largest logistics service provider, all of us at DHL have a special obligation to minimize the negative impact of our business on the environment.
+As the world’s largest logistics service provider, all of us at DHL have a special obligation to minimise the negative impact of our business on the environment.

-We offer solutions to help you identifying and monitoring your carbon footprint, minimizing and/or avoiding emissions and offset your greenhouse gas logistics emissions through investments in internationally recognized climate protection projects.
+We offer solutions to help you identify and monitor your carbon footprint, minimise and/or avoid emissions and offset your greenhouse gas logistics emissions through investments in internationally recognised climate protection projects.

 What standards does DHL using to calculate carbon emissions?

-We use the standard EN 16258:2012 (Methodology for calculation and declaration of energy consumption GHG Protocol Product Lifecycle Accounting and Reporting Standard) the most acceptable standard globally.
+EN 16258:2012 is a methodology for calculation and declaration of energy consumption GHG Protocol Product Lifecycle Accounting and Reporting Standard.

 What sources of emission factors are you using?

 Road emission factors based on HBEFA (Handbook Emission Factors for Road Transport), Ocean emission factors based on CCWG (Clean Cargo Working Group), Air emission factors based on NTM (Network for Transport Measures).
 This is the basis for our used Vehicle Operation System (VOS).